-Accelerated Reader is a computer program used by teachers to manage and monitor pupils' independent reading once they are fluently able to read the books with words containing 5 phonics.
+Accelerated Reader is a computer programme used by teachers to manage and monitor pupils' independent reading once they are fluently able to read the books with words containing 5 phonics.
 Each child picks a book of their choice from their assessed level from our well-stocked Library and reads it at their own pace.
 When finished, the pupil then takes a short quiz on the iPad which assesses their comprehension of the book.
 The quiz gives both the child and their teachers feedback based on their quiz results; which is used to help set targets and direct ongoing reading practise.

 Teachers determine each child's reading level using results from the STAR Reading Tests, which are completed in the first week of every half term.
 STAR Reading Tests are computerised reading assessments that use computer-adaptive technology to assess pupils' fluency and comprehension skills.
 Questions continually adjust to the child's responses so if the child's response to a question is correct, the difficulty of the next question is increases.
 If a child misses a question, the difficulty of the next question is reduced.